RP

 3. Beef Chow Fun

-Close-up of flavorful stir-fried noodles with beef, vegetables, and savory sauce on a white plate.
+Beef chow fun noodles stir-fried with beef, vegetables, and savory sauce on a white plate

 Smoky stir-fried wide rice noodles with beef